 How do I calculate concrete for multiple different-sized footings?

 Calculate each footing size separately, then add the totals together.
 For example, if you have four large footings and eight small footings, calculate cubic feet for one large and multiply by four, calculate one small and multiply by eight, then add both results.
-This calculator can handle one footing size at a time, so run the calculation twice and sum the results.
+This calculator handles one footing size at a time, so run the calculation twice and sum the results.

 Keep Planning Your Concrete Project